m-decoster/RsGenetic/README.md

 ## Examples and Documentation
 Documentation is available [here](http://m-decoster.github.io/RsGenetic).
-Examples on how to use this library are shown below.
+Examples are available as Cargo projects in the `examples` directory.
+Simply `cd` into an example directory and execute `cargo run` to test the library.
+An additional example is shown below.

 ## Implementing Phenotype